sKyi01/product-manager-webapp-springcore-mvc/README.md

 ## Usage
 1. Access the application via the provided URL or localhost (depending on your deployment)
-2. Sign in using your credentials
-3. Browse, create, update, or delete products using the provided user interface
+2. Browse, create, update, or delete products using the provided user interface

 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.